 Ceramalloy Ultra Hard, this ZTA (Zirconia toughened Aluminia) is an oxide ceramic, this material combines high hardness, with good fracture toughness and good bending strength.
 The material.
 Is also Hipped (Hot Iso Pressed) this process applies extreme pressure and temperature at the same time further enhancing the material and gives excellent consistency.

 Our in-house Hipping process has been utilised with many of our ultra-hard and ultra-tough materials to take materials to another level.

 It’s tough at the top …

 … and to be at the top you have to be tough.
-That’s why these two carbides sit tall on the shelves of the Precision Ceramics raw materials stores.
+That’s why these materials sit tall on the shelves of the Precision Ceramics raw materials stores.
 And that’s why they continue to provide the very highest level of quality and service to PC customers worldwide in a wide field of component applications.

 Further detailed technical and applications information and downloadable data sheets are available for all our materials from the Precision Ceramics website.

 The below data table compares the Hardness and Fracture Toughness (with indicative values) of the 4 materials mentioned: